phlmn/Hexapod/README.md

 Hexapod
 =======

-Software for a hexapod robot.
+My software for a hexapod robot.

+It contains a server application, an Infoscreen application to view infos and use console access and a Controller App for Android Tablets.

-2012 &copy; Philipp Mandler
+2013 &copy; Philipp Mandler

-All rights reserved
+All rights reserved.

 If you want to use something of this &rarr; ask me.